sighack/sighack.github.io/_posts/2018-02-09-exporting-high-resolution-images-in-processing.md

 I've successfully used this technique to generate images as large as 10,000x10,000 pixels.
-The limiting factor is the amount of RAM available to Processing, which can be increased to a certain degree in its preferences window.
+The limiting factor is the amount of RAM available to Processing, which can be increased to a certain degree in the preferences window.

 ![](/public/images/exporting-high-resolution-images-in-processing/preferences.png)